Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - Alchemy: Chance to be poisoned by noxious fumes if you fail to create a potion or poison.
 - Security: Chance to set off a trap if you fail a probe attempt.
 Chance to jam a lock if you fail a lockpick attempt, causing the lock value to go up.

-## Everything Hurts = Environmental Hazards
+## Everything Hurts - Environmental Hazards
 - Fire hurts
 - Steam vents hurt
-- Ash storms hurt
+- Ash storms hurt (Weather Effects?)
-- Walking on metal barely suspended above lava hurts
+- Walking on metal barely suspended above lava hurts (Ashfall temp mechanics?)
-- Being in freezing water hurts
+- Being in freezing water hurts (Ashfall temp mechanics?)
-- Being in blight/ash storms carries a risk of blight
+- Being in blight/ash storms carries a risk of blight (Blight storms restored?)
 - Hanging around in sewers or swamps carries a risk of disease
+- Scumponds slow your movement
+- Earthquakes have a risk of hurting you if you're inside (R-zero's earthquake mod)

 ## Plague Inc - Disease Mechanics
 - Some NPCs randomly have diseases